blotts/autopilot_project/README.md

 # Aircraft Autopilot Project

 This project was done for the class ASE 370C: Feedback Control Systems in the Spring 2026 semester.
+A cascaded flight control system for X-Plane achieving robust straight-and-level flight under disturbance.

 ## Summary